NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

  a good bit of effort.

 	#import tiffs
-	band19 <- "CHANGE-THIS-TO-PATH-ON-YOUR-COMPUTER/DigitalSurfaceModel/band19.tif"
+	band19 <- "CHM_InSitu_Data/DigitalSurfaceModel/band19.tif"
-	band34 <- "CHANGE-THIS-TO-PATH-ON-YOUR-COMPUTER/DigitalSurfaceModel/band34.tif"
+	band34 <- "CHM_InSitu_Data/DigitalSurfaceModel/band34.tif"
-	band58 <- "CHANGE-THIS-TO-PATH-ON-YOUR-COMPUTER/DigitalSurfaceModel/band58.tif"
+	band58 <- "CHM_InSitu_Data//DigitalSurfaceModel/band58.tif"

 We can also use the list.files command to grab all of the files in a directory.
-We can use `full.names=TRUE` to ensure R stores the directory path in our list of rasters.
+We can use `full.names=TRUE` to ensure that R will store the directory path in our list of rasters.

 	#create list of files to make raster stack
 	rasterlist <-  list.files('rasterLayers_tif', full.names=TRUE)

-NOTE: If your list of rasters is located in your main R working director, you can achieve the same results as above by looking for all files with a '.tif' extension:
+NOTE: If your list of rasters is located in your main R working directory, you can achieve the same results as above by looking for all files with a '.tif' extension:
- `rasterlist <-  list.files('rasterLayers_tif', full.names=TRUE, pattern="tiff")`.
+ `rasterlist <-  list.files('rasterLayers_tif', full.names=TRUE, pattern="tif")`.

 	#create raster stack
 	rgbRaster <- stack(rasterlist)

 	#check to see that you've created a raster stack and plot the layers
 	rgbRaster
-	#view histogram of data
-	hist(rgbRaster)
 	plot(rgbRaster)